 P.S.
 Writing down your ideas is really vital.
 The “iPhone as a Mac” realization dawned on me as I was writing this.
 And I think it's the most important thing to take from this article.

-P.S. #2: I think this article makes the reasons behind my interest for the Apple M1 pretty clear.
-It's a game changer on many levels.
+P.S. #2: I think this article makes the reasons behind my interest in the Apple M1 pretty clear.
+It's a game-changer on many levels.
 And not just for Apple.

 - Genshin Impact Codes – The Latest Genhin Impact Codes & Giveaways [June 2021] 0